 The competency-based system has been found useful at different times and places in the history of education.
-In the United States of America, it was taken as an objective of teacher training from the 1970s, while in the United Kingdom this idea began to be used from 1980, mainly in higher education and for teacher training; On the other hand, in countries like Germany, as recently as 2000, they began to focus on the concept of competencies in education (Glaesser, 2019).
+In the United States of America, it was taken as an objective of teacher training from the 1970s, while in the United Kingdom this idea began to be used from 1980, mainly in higher education and for teacher training; On the other hand, in countries like Germany, only in the year 2000, they began to focus on the concept of competencies in education (Glaesser, 2019).

 The use of skills in the academic field favors learning, especially self-learning, particularly in higher education, regardless of the discipline or career area in which it is developed.
 For this reason, competencies can be considered generic, since they are used in various situations (Tuononen and Parpala, 2021).
-Competency models favor self-directed, self-regulated and autonomous learning in students.
+Competency models favor self-directed, self-regulated and autonomous learning on the part of the student.
 This leads the student to learn continuously throughout life, which promotes a completely active posture in their learning process.
-Consequently, the need arises for university training to focus on the social context and be more committed to practical training, since this prepares university students for their professional life, where the skills acquired during their training will be relevant (López et al., 2016).
+Consequently, the need arises for university training to focus on the social context and be more committed to practical training, since this prepares university students for their professional life, where the skills acquired during their training will be relevant (López et al. al., 2016).

-The ability of students to learn in a self-regulated way is key in acquiring skills so that they can control their behavior, motivation and cognition to achieve a goal.
-Indeed, by self-regulating their behavior, the student manages both their time and the resources with which they will work; In addition, it allows them to have control of motivational factors, self-efficacy, goal function, as well as control of their emotions.
+That students are able to learn in a self-regulated manner is key in acquiring skills so that they can then control their behavior, motivation and cognition to reach a goal.
+In effect, by selfregulating their behavior, the student manages their time and the resources with which they will work; In addition, you can have control of motivational factors, self-efficacy, goal function, as well as control of your emotions.
 Finally, self-regulation of cognition refers to the control of strategies that are necessary to achieve the expected learning (Kayacan and Sonmez Ektem, 2019).

-The mastery and application of these strategies will provide the student with options that lead to the understanding of the materials, as well as their transfer to other contexts, which is essential in competency-based models.
+The mastery and application of these strategies will provide the student with options that lead to the understanding of the materials, as well as their transfer to other contexts, which is essential in competency models.
 In higher education, this transfer is beneficial because it, in turn, facilitates successful job placement.
 Panadero and Tapia (2014) state that "the activation of appropriate learning strategies depends on self-regulation, this being a fundamental capacity for students to have academic success in both primary, secondary, and higher education" (p.
 450).

-In this sense, it has been investigated how the learning strategies used by students impact academic performance and general performance.
-For example, Salazar and Heredia (2019) found that students with high and medium academic performance used resource management and elaboration strategies, respectively, while those with low performance were not correlated with any type of strategy.
-In accordance with the above, as it is considered a key factor for learning, it is important to know the mastery and application of these strategies by students.
+In this sense, it has been investigated how the learning strategies used by students impact academic performance and performance.
+For example, Salazar and Heredia (2019) found that students with high and medium academic performance used resource management and elaboration strategies, respectively, while those with low performance were not correlated with any type of strategy. .
+In this sense, as it is considered a key factor for learning, it is important to know the mastery and application of these strategies by students.